jnounna/programs/hello_world/README.md

 This is a basic Hello world program.
 I made this to demonstrate the use of Visual Studio, GitHub and Python all together

-{Provide a description of your software}

-{Describe your purpose for creating this software.}

-{Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code.}

 [Software Demo Video](http://youtube.link.goes.here)